 It is often described as the Jewish day of rest, which is true but incomplete.

 Shabbat is a weekly practice that begins before sunset on Friday and ends after nightfall on Saturday.
 It includes rest from ordinary work, prayer, festive meals, communal gathering, and a distinctive shift in mood and pace.
-In traditional Jewish life it is not just a break from labor.
-It is a recurring testimony that time itself can be sanctified.
+In traditional Jewish life it is a recurring testimony that time itself can be sanctified.

 That is why Shabbat has remained one of Judaism's most recognizable and durable practices.